Quickstart

 Overview

-You will set up two environments:
+You will set up two directories:

 Step 1: Start the Cloud Side